Threatened List and Processes List

 Latest Notices of Decision

-In accordance with section 16G of the Flora and Fauna Guarantee Act 1988, the Minister for Environment and the Minister for Agriculture have considered the recent recommendation of the SAC and have made the following decision:
+In accordance with section 16G of the Flora and Fauna Guarantee Act 1988, the Minister for Environment and the Minister for Agriculture have considered the recent recommendations of the SAC and have made the following decisions:

 Potentially Threatening Process not eligible for addition to the Processes List